MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recover-reset.md

 5. Select **Recover from a drive** and **Fully clean the drive**, and then select **Recover**.
 If you're prompted for a BitLocker key, select **Skip this drive**.
 Surface Hub reboots several times and can take an hour or more to complete the recovery process.

-6. When the first-time setup screen appears, remove the USB drive and complete first-time setting to finish recovering your device.
+6. When the first-time setup screen appears, remove the USB drive and complete first-time setup.

 ## Reset Surface Hub 2S